 Become an Advocate Against Hunger

-Contact your U.S. representatives and senators, ask them to expand feeding and nutrition programs and urge them to provide the resources needed to end hunger in North Texas.
+Contact your U.S. representatives and senators and urge them to provide the resources needed to end hunger in North Texas.
 Start by researching the federal feeding programs below, then visit senate.gov or house.gov to find your local representatives.

 There’s never a good time to be hungry.
-And in a troubled economy, food insecurity is an urgent problem.
+While our economy continues to grow stronger, food insecurity is an urgent problem.

 Learn about Federal Feeding Programs

 Research and support federal programs that are most crucial to helping hungry people in our community.
 Below are some of the federal programs that benefit NTFB clients: